jrkerns/pylinac/docs/source/picketfence.rst

     .. warning:: Analysis can fail or give unreliable results if any Restriction is violated.

 * The image must be a DICOM image acquired via the EPID.
-* Only Varian MLC models are supported (5/10mm or 2.5/5mm leaf combinations).
-* The delivery must be parallel to an image edge; i.e. the collimator should be at 0, 90, or 270 degrees.
+* The delivery must be parallel or nearly-parallel (<~5°) to an image edge; i.e. the collimator should be at 0, 90, or 270 degrees.

 **Pre-Analysis**